 Set Google public DNS servers as your preferable DNS

-After checking all the points above, but haven’t remove the error from your android device, you should now change DNS server settings on your android device, you should set Google public DNS servers as your preferable DNS.
+After checking all the points above, but haven’t removed the error from your android device, you should now change DNS server settings on your android device, you should set Google public DNS servers as your preferable DNS.
 Here are the steps to do so.

 - Long press the Wifi network name.
 From the options, you should tap ‘Modify this network.